 Brrr!
-Winter is here!
+Winter is just about here!
 But before you book that tropical getaway, you may be surprised to learn that cold weather actually has some health benefits.

 Cold Weather and Better Sleep